Flora, Apayao: Religion

 The dominant religion in the city is Roman Catholic (Saint Joseph Parish in Poblacion East.
 However, other Christian sectors are also present in Flora such as Iglesia ni Cristo, United Methodist Church.

+Economy

+Agriculture is the main source of economy in Flora through major crops like rice and corn.
+Flora is known for producing wooden furniture and woodwork crafts.

 Government

 Local government

 Flora, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.